 If JLR Personnel identify any potential signs of slavery, human trafficking or other human rights abuses, they are encouraged to report this to JLR management directly or through our externally run "Speak Up" confidential reporting facility.
-The guidance in our Confidential Reporting Policy has been updated to be more explicit about reporting concerns regarding slavery and human trafficking.
+The guidance in our Confidential Reporting Policy includes examples around reporting concerns regarding slavery and human trafficking.

 To date, JLR has received no reports of concerns regarding slavery or human trafficking in our operations.
-In the event that such issues were reported to us, we would undertake an urgent thorough investigation into the concerns raised under the supervision of Executive Committee members.
+In the event that such issues were reported to us, we would undertake an urgent thorough investigation into the concerns raised under the supervision of members of the JLR Board of Management.
 If the investigation confirmed the concerns, we would put in place robust action plans to address the issue and protect the victims.